techengineer3d/portfolio/_clients/square-enix.md

 ## Employment Overview

-From June 2021 up to present, I am working as an **Engineer** in the [Advanced Technology Division](http://www.jp.square-enix.com/tech/#) on the Tools and Workflow team at [Square Enix](https://www.square-enix.com/) in Shinjuku, Tokyo.
+From June 2021 up to present, I have been working as an **Engineer** in the [Advanced Technology Division](http://www.jp.square-enix.com/tech/#) on the Tools and Workflow team at [Square Enix](https://www.square-enix.com/) in Shinjuku, Tokyo.

 &nbsp;